We Won't Comply With Sturgeon's Crown Office Censors Because When Truth is Silenced, the Silence is a Lie

 Today’s Spectator has a leader (The Crown Office, The Spectator and a Fight for a Free Press) which explains how the Crown Office, led by a member of Sturgeon’s cabinet, is seeking to censor and redact Alex Salmond’s allegations against Sturgeon.
 Allegations which were published on the Holyrood Parliament’s website, in the Spectator and here on Guido.
-The Crown Office subsequently instructed that they be removed from the Scottish Parliament website, the parliamentary authorities meekly complied.
+The Crown Office subsequently instructed that they be removed from the Scottish Parliament’s website, the parliamentary authorities meekly complied.
 Which signals the Scottish Parliament is subordinate to the Scottish executive.
 A constitutional state affairs that is not the case in Westminster.

 We reported and explained the story to our readers here, taking care not to name any witnesses, which we thought responsible.
 We produced another story after the take down highlighting an example of a redaction demanded, specifically where Salmond’s original submission states that Sturgeon’s tale to the Scottish Parliament of when she first learned of complaints “is untrue and is a breach of the Ministerial Code”.
 The redacted version deleted this entirely.
 We described this as “fishy”.